cpennington/yomi-auto-to/README.md

   * Why?
 This will copy AutoTO onto your computer prior to use
 * [Get a Challonge API Key](https://challonge.com/settings/developer)
   * Why?
 AutoTO will use this to look up the current state of tournaments you are running
+* Set up Google Calendar Access
+  * Why?
+This will allow AutoTO to post scheduled matches to the Yomi Tournament Calendar
+  * How?
+Follow Step 1 of https://developers.google.com/calendar/quickstart/python
 * Install AutoTO
   * On a commandline in the `yomi-auto-to` directory, run `pip install -r requirements.txt`
     * Why?
 This will install the python packages used by AutoTO